 40%, @angels_portion, american whiskey, angelsportion, cascade blonde, children, christmas ornaments, cork, disney springs, fishing bobber, flase advertising, florida, lutheran, marketing, orlando, review, scotch, thoma, type one diabetes, Whiskey, whisky

 It’s a fact that many corporations communicate their message to the consuming public as though we’re all children.

 Hurry!
 This sale won’t last long!

-Yes it will.
-I’ve driven past your establishment five hundred times over the course of several years and that banner has always been there.
-Of course, if you’re pitching to procrastinators, and by “long” you mean a decade, then okay.
-Still, your sign is strangely similar to something parents might be found saying to their kids.
+Yes, it will.
+I’ve driven past your establishment five hundred times for several years, and that banner has always been there.
+Of course, if you’re pitching to procrastinators, and by “long,” you mean a decade, then okay.
+Still, your sign is strangely similar to what parents might say to their kids.

 If you do that one more time, you’re going to be in big trouble!

-If by “one more time” you mean five hundred more times, then get comfortable, because it’s going to be a very long car ride before any of the youngsters start feeling trouble’s heat.
+If by “one more time,” you mean five hundred more times, then get comfortable because it will be a very long car ride before any of the youngsters start feeling trouble’s heat.

 We’re #1 in satisfaction!

 What a fantastical claim for all who’ve been served by this company!
 They must be well-tuned to what we’re experiencing out here in the trenches!
 Still, something doesn’t feel quite right.
 I could swear I’ve heard other companies stake the same claim at the top of the satisfaction mount.
 And not to mention it reminds me of something my wife said to our youngest daughter while walking along at Disney Springs in Orlando, Florida.